 Mystic Mountain Day Outing With Bobsledding

-Plan to spend several hours at Mystic Mountain Rain Forest Adventures, located near Ocho Rios on the north coast of Jamaica.
-Kids will be eager to try the "bobsled": this type of mountain coaster is becoming popular at ski resorts in North America, and even young kids can hop in and enjoy the ride on their own "bobsled" equipped with a brake.
-At Mystic Mountain, the ride goes through lush rainforest and guests can ride as often as they like.
+Plan to spend several hours at Mystic Mountain Rainforest Adventures, located near Ocho Rios on the north coast of Jamaica.
+Kids will be eager to try the bobsled, which is a type of mountain coaster that is becoming popular at ski resorts in North America.
+Younger kids can hop in and enjoy the ride on their own "bobsled," which comes equipped with a brake.
+At Mystic Mountain, the ride goes through lush rainforest, and guests can ride as often as they like.

-Other fun things to do include the SkyExplorer lift that takes guests up and down the mountain, a waterslide, a beautiful butterfly garden, and a small museum that spotlights Jamaica's famous athletes -- including the "Cool Runnings" bobsled team -- and gives a quick introduction to the country's history.
+Other fun things to do include the SkyExplorer lift that takes guests up and down the mountain, a waterslide, a beautiful butterfly garden, and a small museum that spotlights Jamaica's famous athletes—including the Cool Runnings bobsled team—and gives a quick introduction to the country's history.
 Families can also add a zip-lining option to their day at Mystic Mountain.
-See photos and details about an outing at Mystic Mountain, and here's a video of the entire Jamaica bobsled mountain coaster run.

 03 of 09

 Dunn's River Falls

 04 of 09

 05 of 09

-Catamaran Cruise in Negril, Jamaica
+Catamaran Cruise in Negril

 06 of 09

 Visit Rose Hall Great House

 07 of 09

-The family-run Braco Stables adventure company offers several excursions at its Braco Estates property, including a "Horseback Ride 'n' Swim Tour" and easy hike and bike tour.
-Braco Estates spread over thousands of acres in the Trelawny area on Jamaica's north coast and was originally part of a large sugar plantation that dates back to the 1700's.
-Read details about Braco's Hike'n'Bike Tour, with plenty of photos too.
-Says one blogger, writing about this Braco tour: "I have to say, the highlight of my stay in Jamaica was the Braco Hike & Bike Tour"; the vistas and the warm interactions with the staff and owner of this family-run business were memorable."
+The family-run Braco Stables adventure company offers several excursions at its Braco Estates property, including a Horseback Ride 'n' Swim Tour and easy hike-and-bike tour.
+Braco Estates spreads out more over several thousands of acres in the Trelawny area on Jamaica's north coast and was originally part of a large sugar plantation that dates back to the 1700s.

 08 of 09